Connect with us

 Referring to the state support budget, Senate Appropriations Chair Briggs Hopson, R-Vicksburg, said, “To keep government services at the level we expect them to be we have to spend a little extra money to keep up with inflationary costs.
 I think we have done that in a responsible way in this budget.”

 Hopson said the budget for most state agencies grew by an average of 3.1%.
 But the budget, which was still being finalized late Monday also will include other significant spending — sometimes one-time spending.
-For instance, the Legislature is budgeting $54 million to the Department of Human Services for a new computer system designed to the agency that oversees various federal social services to operate more efficiently.
+For instance, the Legislature is budgeting $54 million to the Department of Human Services for a new computer system designed to help the agency that oversees various federal social services to operate more efficiently.

 Public education formula will be shorted again